candidateiji/senior-test/EXPLANATION.md

+# Commit 7: creating the `trials` console app

+This one isn't a composition from different modules, it is designed to work only for `getOngoingTrialsByCountry`

+---

 # Commit 6: implementing the second use-case `getOngoingTrialsByCountry`

 This will use the already existing `getOngoingTrials` use-case and won't expose an HTTP route but a